 Barely leaving the bed for the following three days, Kylee later tells me stories of me moaning in the middle of the night and trying to get her attention, her waking to me in incredibly high fever yet not sweating.
 Thankfully she was there to take care of me, constantly watching me, placing cold wet rags under my arms on my head to keep my temperature down.
 I couldn’t imagine going through that alone.

-In moments of lucidity, I remember a very sore back, pounding headache centring behind my eyes, and conversations discussing how I probably just got heat exhaustion from the border crossing.
-Eventually regaining some strengh, we headed south slowly, from town to town.
+In moments of lucidity, I remember a very sore back, pounding headache centring behind my eyes and conversations discussing how I probably just got heat exhaustion from the border crossing.
+Eventually regaining some strength, we headed south slowly, from town to town.
 Every day of travel would send my back to bed in a useless, weak heap.

 Slowly, but eventually, I finally felt almost better once again – albeit several pounds thinner.
 But next, seemingly out of nowhere, my skin turned an odd colour.
 A strange blotchy mix of pale white and deep red.
 Thinking I was having incredibly bad luck and had now contracted something new, we went to a pharmacy to ask for advice.
 The lady behind the counter could offer little more than offering a choice of either expired aspirin or antihistamines.
 Luckily I’m not a fan of aspirin to begin with, as taking it could have exponentially worsened my symptoms – even killed me.